go101/immutable-value-proposal/README.md

 #### About partial read-only

-Sometimes, people may need partical read-only for struct values.
+Sometimes, people may need partial read-only for struct values.
 [An older revision](README-v7.md#structs) of this proposal supports this feature, but it is removed from the currrent revision for it brings many complexisites and may cause some design flaws.